-Issues Potentially Significant İmpact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XX.
+Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XX.
 WILDFIRE.
-If located in or near state responsibility areas or project: lands classified as very high fire l nazard severity zor nes, would the a) Substantially impair an adopted emergency response plan or emergency evacuation plan? x b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? x c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? x d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? x Adoption of Rule 67.26 will regulate approximately 197 existing facilities and require installation of control equipment within existing and new facilities meeting the applicability of the rule. in Project implementation would not impair an emergency response plan, exacerbate wildfire risks, require the installation of infrastructure nor expose people or structures to significant risks.
+If located in or near state responsibility areas or project: lands classified a as very high fire hazard severity zone es, would the a) Substantially impair an adopted emergency response plan or emergency evacuation plan? x b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? x c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? x d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? x • on of Rule 67.26 will regulate approximately 197 existing nent within existing and new facilities meeting the appli • ion of control Project implementation would not impair an emergency response plan, exacerbate wildfire risks, require the installation of infrastructure nor expose people or structures to significant risks.
 Based on this discussion, it is expected that project implementation would have no adverse impact on wildfires.